- Becky Afonso Executive Director

 Becky is a native Floridian from the Tampa Bay area and has favored bicycle commuting since her grade school days in Clearwater.
 Her interest in road and off-road riding evolved in the late 1990s, becoming a member of the Suwannee Bicycle Association, SWAMP and a charter member of the Suncoast Cycling Club.
 She served on each club’s board and within all three took on additional duties as social director, newsletter editor, List-Serve Moderator, volunteer coordinator, and event director.

-Becky holds a degree in Mass Communications from Loyola University in New Orleans, specializing in television news directing – an intense skill set of time-management and multi-tasking that does not allow for “dead air”.
-These skills, however, were put to test with the family coffee distribution company after graduation, allowing Becky to travel the Caribbean as the southeast operations manager.
+Becky holds a degree in Mass Communications from Loyola University in New Orleans, specializing in television news directing – an intense skill set of time-management and multi-tasking that keeps things moving forward.

-Known as the “Coffee Lady” at the July Michigander and the November BubbaFest Florida Keys bicycle tours, Becky continues to bicycle commute locally in Oldsmar, averaging 1500 miles a year and serves on the City of Oldsmar Leisure Services Advisory Committee.
+Known as the “Coffee Lady” at the July Michigander bicycle tour, Becky continues to bicycle commute locally in Oldsmar and travels with her folding Dahon Espresso bicycle to enjoy riding wherever the road takes her.

 Mailing address: P.O.
 Box 2452, Oldsmar FL 34677

 Laura has over 30 years of experience working for non-profit organizations in areas ranging from education and advocacy to marketing, management, event coordination and administration.
 For 10 years she served as executive director of Florida Bicycle Association preceded by 13 years with the Florida Governor’s Council on Fitness and Sports to promote active lifestyles through a wide variety of sporting events.